This entry was posted on 29 May 2020 in Keeping Chickens.

 There are a lot of great reasons why you should raise backyard chickens.
 Not only will you get a constant source of fresh eggs that you can eat or also sell if you choose but they’re also great for kids, teaching them about different animals.
 Not to mention the current difficulties of getting eggs!

 The main things that backyard chickens need are food, water and protection.
-It’s especially important to invest in a high-quality fox-resistant chicken coop to provide a safe space for your chickens to roost in.
+It’s especially important to invest in high-quality fox-resistant chicken coops to provide a safe space for your chickens to roost in.
 This will, in turn, will prioritise chicken welfare as this will yield you the most eggs and the happiest chickens.

 As a general rule of thumb, adult hens will lay about 2 eggs every 3 days.
 This is important to keep in mind as, if you’re after a supply of eggs, people are often surprised when they aren’t getting quite as many as they expected.
 Hens won’t lay every day.